The prescribed mean curvature equation in weakly regular domains: Introduction

-Third, and last, in the proof of Theorem \ref{thm:ACE} we shall use a so-called \textit{weak Young's law} for $(\Lambda,r_{0})$-minimizers of the perimeter, originally shown in \cite[Proposition 2.5]{LeoPra2015} in the special case of Cheeger sets.
-In Appendix \ref{section:appendix}, a complete statement and proof of the law is provided for the reader's convenience, see Theorem \ref{thm:lambdamin}.
+Finally, in the proof of Theorem \ref{thm:ACE} we shall use a so-called \textit{weak Young's law} for $(\Lambda,r_{0})$-minimizers of the perimeter, Theorem \ref{thm:lambdamin}, that was originally shown in \cite[Proposition 2.5]{LeoPra2015} in the special case of Cheeger sets.

 Some final observations about the stability of the solution to \eqref{PMC} in the extremal case are made.
 On one hand it is well-known in capillarity theory that even small and smooth deformations of $\Omega$ typically produce discontinuous changes in the solution of the capillary problem in $\Omega$, and even the existence of such a solution in the non-parametric setting may instantaneously drop (see \cite{Finn1986}).
 On the other hand, in Proposition \ref{prop:stability} we give an answer to the question whether or not it is possible to obtain some stability result for the solution $u=u_{\Omega}$ of \eqref{PMC} when the pair $(\Omega, H)$ is extremal.
 Then, by coupling Proposition \ref{prop:stability} with the construction described in Example \ref{ex:porosita}, a sequence of non-smooth perturbations of a $2$-dimensional disk can be constructed, in such a way that the corresponding sequence of solutions to the capillary problem for perfectly wetting fluids in zero gravity converge (up to suitable translations, and in the sense of $L^{1}_{loc}$-convergence of the epigraphs) to the solution of the problem in the disk.